privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     to server side__; this endpoint is ingested from SellerFrontEnd service configuration at service startup_ to prewarm network clients / connections.
-  * _Buyer Key Value service endpoint (`bidding_signals_url`) refers to the specific shard instance and that __is passed from the device to server side in each CA/IG__.
+  * _Buyer Key Value service endpoint (`bidding_signals_url`) refers to the specific shard instance and that __is passed from the device to server side in each CA/IG only if Buyer KV doesn't have sharding capability, i.e. one endpoint for Buyer KV is not enough__.
 BuyerFrontEnd service configuration would also include these endpoints that are ingested at service startup to prewarm network clients / connections_.